Join Bicycle NSW today for insurance, advocacy, support

 In Australia it is the law to wear a helmet at all times when you are riding.

 We also recommend wearing a pair of riding gloves.
-These can protect your hands from chafing and blisters on longer rides, scrapes and cuts if you come off and sunburn on a nice day.
+These can protect your hands from chafing and blisters on longer rides, scrapes and cuts, or sunburn.
+You can get a variety of glove features (full fingered vs fingerless, finger grips for shifting, and touchscreen fingers for still using your phone).

-If you’re riding on the road, in dusty areas, in the rain or where foliage may strike your face sunglasses or eye protection is a good idea.
+If you’re riding on the road, in dusty areas, in the rain or where there is foliage at face height, sunglasses or eye protection is a good idea.

 4. Visibility